sp00ks-git/PowerShell-Stuff/README.md

 #Check if Full or Constrained Language Mode is in place.
 $ExecutionContext.SessionState.LanguageMode

-#Set Proxy SEttings Manually in Powershell (enter in Creds)
+#Set Proxy Settings Manually in Powershell (enter in Creds)

 $Wcl=New-Object System.Net.WebClient
 $Creds=Get-Credential